-Room and Board costs and other charges incurred by students are found on the Costs webpage.
+Additional college expenses such as room and board and other charges incurred by students can be found on the "Costs" webpage.

 FAFSA and Resource Information